Encoding Tactile Stimuli for Braille Recognition with Organoids: Discussion

 \section{Discussion}

-By systematically characterizing the stimulus-response profile of human forebrain organoids cultured on FinalSpark’s low-density eight-electrode MEA, we developed a unified spatio-temporal-amplitude encoding strategy that converts spike-based outputs from a neuromorphic sensor into electrical-stimulation patterns that can be processed by the organoid network.
-This transferable approach marks a pivotal step toward leveraging organoid intelligence in open-loop computational tasks.
+By systematically characterizing the stimulus-response profile of human forebrain organoids cultured on FinalSpark’s low-density eight-electrode MEA, we developed a transferable spatio-temporal-amplitude encoding strategy that converts spike-based outputs from a neuromorphic sensor into electrical-stimulation patterns that can be processed by the organoid network.
 Applied to a blind Braille-letter classification benchmark, the encoder demonstrated competitive performance, and multiplexing three organoids in parallel raised accuracy to 83\% while markedly improving robustness against Gaussian, uniform, data loss and outlier noise.
-Collectively, these results show that even sparsely instrumented organoids can serve as low-power, adaptive classifiers when supplied with appropriately structured input, laying essential groundwork for scalable bio-hybrid computing architectures.
+Collectively, these results show that even sparsely instrumented organoids can support reliable open loop classification when supplied with appropriately structured stimulation input, laying essential groundwork for scalable bio-hybrid computing architectures.